FEATURED

 Beautiful Geometry 1

 Since 2018, Catriona Shearer, a UK teacher, has been posting on her Twitter various colorful geometry puzzles.
 In this mini-course, we cover some of her best problems and provide elegant solutions to them.
-Use the pagination below to navigate the puzzles.
+Use the pagination below to navigate the puzzles, which are ordered by difficulty.

 Example Problems